cockroachdb/docs/v2.0/recommended-production-settings.md

     - To be able to tolerate 2 simultaneous node failures, use at least 5 nodes and [increase the replication factor to 5](configure-replication-zones.html#edit-the-default-replication-zone).
 In this case, if 2 nodes fail at the same time, each range retains 3 of its 5 replicas, a majority.

 - When deploying across multiple datacenters in one or more regions:
-    - To be able to tolerate the failure of 1 entire datacenter, use at least 3 datacenters and set `--locality` on each node to spread data evenly across datacenters (see next bullet for more on `--locality`).
+    - To be able to tolerate the failure of 1 entire datacenter, use at least 3 datacenters and set `--locality` on each node to spread data evenly across datacenters (see next bullet for more details).
 In this case, if 1 datacenter goes offline, the 2 remaining datacenters retain a majority of replicas.
     - When starting each node, use the [`--locality`](start-a-node.html#locality) flag to describe the node's location, for example, `--locality=region=west,datacenter=us-west-1`.
 The key-value pairs should be ordered from most to least inclusive, and the keys and order of key-value pairs must be the same on all nodes.
         - CockroachDB spreads the replicas of each piece of data across as diverse a set of localities as possible, with the order determining the priority.
 However, locality can also be used to influence the location of data replicas in various ways using [replication zones](configure-replication-zones.html#replication-constraints).
         - When there is high latency between nodes, CockroachDB uses locality to move range leases closer to the current workload, reducing network round trips and improving read performance, also known as ["follow-the-workload"](demo-follow-the-workload.html).
-In a deployment across more than 3 datacenters, however, to ensure that all data benefits from "follow-the-workload", you must increase your replication factor to match the total number of datacenters.
+In a deployment across more than 3 datacenters, however, to ensure that all data benefits from "follow-the-workload", you must [increase the replication factor](configure-replication-zones.html#edit-the-default-replication-zone) to match the total number of datacenters.
         - Locality is also a prerequisite for using the [table partitioning](partitioning.html) and [**Node Map**](enable-node-map.html) enterprise features.

 {{site.data.alerts.callout_success}}For added context about CockroachDB's fault tolerance and automated repair capabilities, see <a href="training/fault-tolerance-and-automated-repair.html">this training</a>.{{site.data.alerts.end}}